-7. Applicant Disclosure of High Risk Status
+7. Applicant Disclosure of High-Risk Status

-Applicants are to disclose whether they are currently designated high risk by another federal grant making agency.
+Applicants are to disclose whether they are currently designated high-risk by another federal grant making agency.
 This includes any status requiring additional oversight by the federal agency due to past programmatic or financial concerns.
-If an applicant is designated high risk by another federal grant making agency, you must email the following information to OJPComplianceReporting@usdoj.gov at the time of application submission:
+If an applicant is designated high-risk by another federal grant making agency, you must email the following information to OJPComplianceReporting@usdoj.gov at the time of application submission:

-- The federal agency that currently designated the applicant as high risk; - Date the applicant was designated high risk; - The high risk point of contact name, phone number, and email address, from that federal agency; and - Reasons for the high risk status.
+- The federal agency that currently designated the applicant as high-risk. - Date the applicant was designated high risk. - The high-risk point of contact name, phone number, and email address, from that federal agency. - Reasons for the high-risk status.

 OJP seeks this information to ensure appropriate federal oversight of any grant award.
-Unlike the Excluded Parties List, this high risk information does not disqualify any organization from receiving an OJP award.
+Disclosing this high risk information does not disqualify any organization from receiving an OJP award.
 However, additional grant oversight may be included, if necessary, in award documentation.